changhsinlee/changhsinlee.github.io/_posts/2017-12-30-install-pyspark-windows-jupyter.md

 category: technical
 header-img: "/figure/source/2017-12-30-install-pyspark-windows-jupyter/header.png"
 tags: [data-science, pyspark, spark]
+description: In this post, I will show you how to install and run PySpark locally in Jupyter Notebook on Windows 7 and 10.
 ---

 When I write PySpark code, I use Jupyter notebook to test my code before submitting a job on the cluster.
 In this post, I will show you how to install and run PySpark locally in Jupyter Notebook on Windows.
 I've tested this guide on a dozen Windows 7 and 10 PCs in different languages.